krisnova/boopkit/boop/README.md

    Use at your own risk.

 ================================================================

+Boopkit.
-Boopkit.Linux rootkit and backdoor.
+Linux rootkit and backdoor.
 Built using eBPF.

 Usage:
 boopkit-boop [options]